PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/00-config.md

 >
 > **required**

-This parameter should contain the absolute path of the current module, using `import.meta.url` :
+This parameter should contain the absolute path of the current module using `import.meta.url` :

 ```ts
 export default {